Have you heard of Adblock Plus? With over 300 million downloads it is THE most popular browser extension in the WORLD.

 Browser extensions are add-on features for your web browser.
 You might use Internet Explorer, Safari, Mozilla Firefox or Google Chrome to browse the Internet.
 Extensions are kind of like apps on a smartphone; They enhance the basic functionality of the web browser.

 There are all different types of extensions.
 One might provide alerts and reminders about your schedule.
-One might make it easier to translate web pages into different languages.
+There are many language-translating extentions that are commensurable with top Translation Services Singapore.
 Adblock Plus gets rid of almost every ad on the Internet.

 The developers’ goal is to stymie intrusive, annoying ads.
 Stuff like pop ups, or flashing banners, or those “YOU JUST WON A MILLION DOLLARS!” ads.
 The trouble is that legitimate, sensible, tasteful ads also get blocked.
 The program’s default setting eliminates all ads, though users can ‘whitelist’ sites in the options if they want ads to show up.